 When called upon, trained members of the Rancho Carrillo Emergency Response Medical Team respond on a voluntary basis to assist ill or injured patients with advanced first aid, life-saving techniques, and preparation for transport to a hospital.
 Current EMR (Emergency Medical Responder) or EMT (Emergency Medical Technician) certification is required for official response to medical emergencies, but all residents are encouraged to go through trainings (CERT, Advanced First Aid, and RC trainings) to assist the First Responders in medical emergencies.

-To complete the Emergency Services survey, click on the link below and submit to Nancy S.
+To complete the Emergency Services survey, contact Nancy S.